AmanSalman/MyGraduationProject/README.md

 Once the servers are running, The backend services will be available at `http://localhost:3000`.
 The admin dashboard can be accessed from `http://localhost:5173`.

+## API Documentation

+You can find the API documentation and Postman collection [here](https://documenter.getpostman.com/view/30950345/2sA3Bt1Ugg).